-Tom was also previously admitted pro hac vice for different cases pending in Texas and Tennessee.
+Tom was previously admitted pro hac vice for different cases pending in Texas and Tennessee.

 In 2017, Tom was selected among the "Forty Under 40" by Baton Rouge Business Report for both his professional accomplishments and contributions to the community.
-Tom has been recognized by Louisiana Super Lawyers as a "Rising Star" in Business Litigation, and, mostly recently, by Best Lawyers in America (2021, 2022) in both Commercial Litigation and Insurance.
+Tom is recognized by Louisiana Super Lawyers as a "Rising Star" in Business Litigation, and, mostly recently, by Best Lawyers in America in Commercial Litigation, Commercial Transactions / UCC Law, and Insurance Law.

 Tom is extremely active within the Baton Rouge community and is either a present or past member of the Baton Rouge Bar Association, the Louisiana State Bar Association, the Federal Bar Association, the Defense Research Institute (DRI), Ducks Unlimited (DU), Coastal Conservation Association (CCA), Delta Waterfowl, Land Trust Alliance, Keep Louisiana Beautiful, Baton Rouge Green, and the Mississippi Forestry Association.
 Tom is also a founding member of the Muscular Dystrophy Association Legal Leaders program and a former Ball Chairman of Le Circle De Bacchus.

-Tom currently serves as President of Baton Rouge Green.
+Tom is the Immediate Past President of Baton Rouge Green.
 He also serves as General Counsel to the Boy Scouts of America, Istrouma Area Council where he is a Director, and he serves as a member of the Board of Directors of Keep Louisiana Beautiful.
-Tom is a past board member of the Baton Rouge City Club and the University Acres Civic Association.
+Tom is a past Board Member of the Baton Rouge City Club and the University Acres Civic Association.

 Tom and his wife Lindsey live in Baton Rouge with their three children.

-Tom graduated cum laude from the University of Georgia’s Terry College of Business where he majored in finance.
-Tom earned his Juris Doctorate from the LSU Law Center in 2006, and he also holds a Master’s degree in Business Administration, which he obtained from Louisiana State University in 2005.
+Tom graduated, cum laude, from the University of Georgia’s Terry College of Business where he majored in finance.
+Tom earned his J.D. from the LSU Paul M. Hebert Law Center in 2006, and he also holds a Master’s degree in Business Administration, which he obtained from Louisiana State University in 2005.

 Tom has significant first-chair trial experience: